mosip/mosip-infra/deployment/v3/external/README.md

 # Components external to core MOSIP

 This folder contains installation procedures for all components that are not part of core mosip offering - they need to be installed separately and integrated.
 Mosip has provided reference/mock implementations of some of these components that may be used for development and testing.
-Some components may run in the cluster itself, or outside depending on choice of deployment.
+Some components may run inside the cluster itself, or outside depending on choice of deployment.

 ## External components
 * [Postgres](postgres/README.md)